Leiden University Fund.

 The objective of the fund is to promote the study of China at Leiden University in the broadest sense.
 The fund aims to achieve this goal by providing financial contributions for research projects and for scientific conferences, symposia, workshops and other scientific meetings and by providing financial contributions to lecturers, PhD candidates and students in the field of China Studies.

 The Han-Crebolder Fund was set up in 2018 by Mr W.L.
 Han and Ms H.S.C.
 Crebolder.
-Both donors are or were active members of the board of the Leiden University Fund (LUF).
+Both donors were active members of the board of the Leiden University Fund.

 Purpose